 The top section addresses your current challenge or question.
 The left side represents the past, the middle section symbolizes the present, and the far right reflects the future.

 This technique works well for a Q&A session.
 Before you cast the bones, write down any questions you have on a small piece of paper.
 Feel free to write as many as you like, but write them on separate pieces of paper.

 Place your first question somewhere on the border of the cloth you throw on.
 I typically put mine at the top center of the cloth, but this is my personal preference.

 Cast your bones on the cloth and interpret the pieces landing closest to your question because they are the answer to your question.

 I’ve also seen spiritual practitioners place all their questions around the edges of the cloth.
 Then they’ll do a single bone throw, and interpret a wider meaning based on where the bones or items land by each question.

 What Should I Do If A Piece Breaks?

 Unfortunately, this tends to happen when working with bones or delicate pieces, which can be heartbreaking.
 The answer depends on the spiritual practitioner (are you getting tired of me saying that yet).

 However, let your intuition guide you!
-Depending on the reading some practitioners continue to use the broke piece because it now symbolizes something else.
+Depending on the reading, some practitioners continue to use the broken piece because it now symbolizes something else.
 The choice is up to you!

 Further Readings You May Find Helpful